Christy Banach | Senior Director, Access Experience Team | Market Access

 - The need for practices to invest in new systems and processes to track and report quality measures.

-- The inclusion of financial risk-sharing and potential penalties for exceeding spending targets, which puts pressure on practices to effectively manage their budgets and patient care plans to avoid financial losses.
-This can be difficult for smaller practices, which have fewer financial and administrative resources.
+- The inclusion of financial risk-sharing and potential penalties for exceeding spending targets, which puts pressure on practices to manage their budgets and patient care effectively, to avoid financial losses.
+This can be difficult for smaller practices, which have fewer economic and administrative resources.

-- The administrative burden of data collection and reporting is significant and requires practices to invest in IT infrastructure, EHR updates/upgrades, and staff training, which can be costly and time-consuming.
+- The administrative burden of data collection and reporting is significant.
+It requires practices to invest in IT infrastructure, EHR updates/upgrades, and staff training, which can be costly and time-consuming.

 - The expectation that practices must meet care coordination requirements, including patient navigation, follow-up care, and management of comorbidities.
 Many practices have had to implement new workflows/departments and hire additional staff to perform these functions.